consequently/consequently-hugo/content/news/2015/no-comments.md

 +++

-Previous incarnations of this website provided space for comments in the usual way for a weblog in the first decade of the 2000s&mdash;a comment form on each entry.
+Previous incarnations of this website provided a facility for comments in the usual way for a weblog in the first decade of the 2000s&mdash;a comment form on each entry.
 This one doesn't.
 Why not?

 <!--more-->